Choosing an academic advisor and building a relationship with them is an important and essential component of your successful university experience.

 Tan's teaching and research areas include comparative politics, international relations, political economy of Asian development, Chinese and East Asian politics, Sino-US relations, developmental studies, and democratic transition.

 Tan has published more than 30 academic articles in English and Chinese.
 He is the author of two books entitled The Making of US-China Policy: From Normalization to the Post-Cold War Era (1992); Village Elections in China: Democratizing the Countryside (2006).

 Tan appeared on local, national, and international media programs, such as Reuters, Voice of America, BBC, Christian Science Monitor, Strait Times, Channel News Asia , NewMedia Corp.
 Singapore, Lianhe Zaobao, South China Morning Post , China Daily, Beijing TV, Nanchang TV, China Today, Ming Bao, Plain Dealer, ABC Channel 5, WVIZ/PBS, as contributor or speaker to discuss various issues concerning US-China relations, Cross-Strait relations, Taiwan political development, Chinese political economy, village elections, China's local-state relations, and East Asian securities.

-Neda A. Zawahri - IR Advisor is Assistant Professor of Political Science at Cleveland State University.
+Neda A. Zawahri - IR Advisor & MAGI Program Director is a Associate Professor of Political Science at Cleveland State University.
 She received her Ph.D. from the University of Virginia.
 Her interests include conflict and cooperation between adversaries, international institutions, environmental security, the political economy of developing nations, Middle East politics, and South Asian politics with focus on India and Pakistan.
 She has taught International Politics, Politics in the Middle East, Political Economy in the Middle East and North Africa, and US Foreign Policy.